HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Collaborative Attention-Aware Visualization

-Since attention is a cognitive process that cannot be easily measured, we must use observable behaviors as proxies.
-In collaborative settings, these proxies must work for multiple users: tapping or clicking; pointer movement; head direction as an indication of gaze; and eye movement to indicate precise focus.
+Since attention cannot be directly measured, we must use observable behaviors as proxies.
+In collaborative settings, these proxies must work for multiple users simultaneously: tapping or clicking; pointer movement; head direction as an indication of gaze; and eye movement for precise focus.
+Each offers different tradeoffs between precision, implementation complexity, and intrusiveness.
+Measuring across multiple users also introduces challenges of distinguishing between users, aligning interaction events to a common timeline, managing scalability as team size increases, and accommodating users on different devices.